aniquehussain/accounts-api-lambda-sam-vitest/README.md

 - This example uses the AWS Serverless Application Model (SAM).
 Modify the `template.yaml` file according to your needs.
 - Customize the DynamoDB table names (`Users` and `Transactions`) in the code and configuration files as required.

-Feel free to explore and extend this API according to your project requirements!